sclatch1/sclatch1/README.md

 # 💫 About Me:
-I'm a recent CS graduate passionate about backend development.<br>I'm currently making a developer portfolio website.
+I'm a master student in artificial intelligence and data sciene passionate about fullstack development.<br>I'm currently making a developer portfolio website.

 # 💻 Tech Stack: